MCP Tools for AI Agents. Connected in Plain English.

 OAuth connects an agent to a tool with read/write permissions.
 MCP goes further: it exposes specific capabilities, such as tools, resources, and prompts, that the agent can call with defined inputs and outputs.
 MCP connections are more structured than raw OAuth integrations, which makes them more reliable for complex multi-step agents that need to interact with a tool repeatedly.

-Manual automation vs approval-first agents for mcp tools
+Manual work vs approval-first AI assistants for mcp tools

 The difference is not just speed.
-Approval-first agents give mcp tools teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give mcp tools teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|